Working Capital Loans: What They Are and How They Work

 Types of Working Capital Loans

-Let’s look at several working capital loan options for small business owners.
+Let’s look at several products from working capital lenders for small business owners.

 SBA 7(a) Loans

-The U.S. Small Business Administration (SBA) 7(a) loan program provides small business owners with a maximum loan amount of $5 million, and guarantees as much as 85% of the loan – depending on the loan amount.
-It’s possible to use an SBA loan to satisfy working capital needs, and the guarantee allows small business lenders to offer very attractive repayment terms.
+The U.S. Small Business Administration (SBA) 7(a) loan program works with small business owners.
+They approve a maximum loan amount of $5 million and will guarantee as much as 85% of the loan amount.
+This guarantee allows working capital lenders to offer better repayment terms.

-To qualify for an SBA 7(a) loan, you have to operate for profit, have reasonable invested equity, and be able to demonstrate a need for the loan proceeds, among other eligibility requirements.
+To qualify for an SBA 7(a) loan, there are eligibility requirements.
+You must operate for profit and have reasonable invested equity.
+SBA 7(a) loans also require the borrower to demonstrate a need for the loan proceeds.
+Most working capital lenders can provide a detailed list of requirements.

-There’s a catch with SBA loans, though: the “time to cash” can be months, making it an unrealistic way to satisfy unpredictable working capital needs.
+The biggest disadvantage to SBA loans is the time they take.
+It can take months for an SBA loan to get approved and funded.
 In addition, the interest savings aren’t likely to amount to much if you have short-term needs.
-This means that an SBA loan is a good way to meet working capital needs if you satisfy the following three conditions:
+An SBA loan is a good way to meet working capital needs if you satisfy these three conditions:

 Term Loans

-A term loan provides a small business owner with a lump sum of cash, and the borrower agrees to repay the loan at a fixed or variable interest rate on a predetermined schedule.
-The loan amounts, length of the loan, and interest rates vary depending on the lender.
-But to give you an idea of what’s available, here’s what we offer at Biz2Credit:
+Term loans are what most people have in mind when they think about a loan.
+A provides a small business owner with a lump sum of cash upfront.
+In return, the borrower agrees to repay it at a fixed or variable interest rate.
+Payments are typically monthly per a predetermined schedule.
+The loan amounts, length of the loan, and interest rates vary depending on the choice of working capital lenders.
+But to give you an idea of what’s available, here’s what Biz2Credit offers:term loan provides a small business owner with a lump sum of cash upfront.
+In return, the borrower agrees to repay it at a fixed or variable interest rate.
+Payments are typically monthly per a predetermined schedule.
+The loan amounts, length of the loan, and interest rates vary depending on the choice of working capital lenders.

 Business Credit Card

-You probably want to avoid credit card debt at all costs, but a business credit card is sometimes a good way to satisfy short-term working capital needs – the interest on the debt is likely to be very low over, say, two months.
-Here’s another benefit: once you have a business credit card in hand, you can use it to finance business purchases whenever necessary.
+It is a good idea to avoid credit card debt.
+However, a business credit card can be a good way to satisfy short-term working capital needs.
+The interest on the debt is likely to be very low over, say, two months.
+Another benefit is that once you have a business card, you can make business purchases whenever necessary.

-In many cases, business credit cards offer 0% APR introductory periods of between six and 18 months, so you may be able to completely avoid interest payments for a while.
-To qualify for the best business credit cards, you typically need a high credit score.
+Some business credit cards offer 0% APR introductory periods.
+These periods of free interest last between six and 18 months.
+To qualify for the best business credit cards, you need a high credit score.

 Business Line of Credit